MrOnak/cli_todo/README.md

 The zsh color syntax was chosen for convenience, you can replace it with color escape codes and get rid of the color autoloading.

-It also requires a nerdfont for checkmark glyphs.
-You can change the glyphs back to ASCII by replacing the `GLYPH_*` variables.
+It also requires a nerdfont for glyphs.
+You can change the glyphs to ASCII by replacing the `G` variable.

 ## setup